 The demonetisation is the process of replacing the existing currency notes or coins with new currency notes and coins with same denomination or different denomination.
 It refers to an economic policy where a currency loss its legal tender status as a new one comes into circulation.
 Demonetisation in India caused a lot of inconvenience to the public.
 There was a disruption in business activities.
 There was a severe cash shortage in the country.
 The act of demonetisation has also impacted on the stock market.
 Stock market plays a very important role in the economy of the country.
 The stock market aids in the growth of industry and commerce to a greater extent.
 Stock market does the basic function of raising the capital for industry and commerce.
 Indices in the stock market are the depiction of particular portion of the broader sector.
 Indexes represent the portfolio of the shares of the leading companies in the economy.
-It is one of the aspects that help to measure the growth of the economy on the basis of different sectors.
-The Bombay Stock Exchange located in Mumbai, India is the first stock exchange in the Asian continent.
+It is one of the aspects that help to measure the growth of the first stock exchange in the Asian continent.
 It is one of the fastest trading system in the world.
 In this study the impact of announcement of demonetisation on major five selected indices of BSE are discussed.